The Flu Shot Versus Good Nutrition

 Action to take: Whenever you can, shop organic to maximize the nutritional value of your meals.
 Eat a wide array of deeply colored fruits and vegetables every day.
 Shoot for five to nine half-cup servings a day of various fruits and veggies.
 Cut out the added sugar in your diet, sugar weakens your resistance to viruses and bacteria.

 Because the diet is never perfect I take supplements every day.
-I suggest you take a good multi-vitamin mineral that provides at least 500 mg of vitamin C and 50 to 75 mg of all the B vitamins, 10,000 units of beta carotene and 5,000 to 10,000 units of vitamin A. Be sure it provides 200 mcg selenium and 15-30 mg zinc.
+I suggest you take a good multi-vitamin mineral that provides vitamin C, B complex, beta carotene, vitamin A, selenium and zinc.
 If your multi does not provide vitamin A, take a teaspoon of cod liver oil every day.
 Add an extra gram or two of vitamin C each day to help you avoid infection.
-If you do find yourself feeling a bid under the weather, rest, get plenty of fluids, and take an extra 3,000 mg of vitamin C the first day.
+If you do find yourself feeling a bid under the weather, rest, get plenty of fluids, and take an extra vitamin C the first day.
 Protect yourself now safely, effectively, and inexpensively with nutrition.

-Author Robert Rowen is a board certified physician, receiving his medical degree from University of California at San Francisco School of Medicine.
+Author Robert Rowen is a pioneer in health care, having received his medical degree from University of California at San Francisco School of Medicine.

 More naturopathic cold and flu prevention tips.